-Melbourne is very livable without a car since public transport is extensive and cabs and Ubers are abundant.
+Melbourne is very liveable without a car since public transport is extensive and cabs and Ubers are abundant.

 But, if you want to own a car in Melbourne, here’s the scoop.

 You’ve got to register your car with VicRoads.
 As is the case in most countries, the cost of will vary according by vehicle type and your home address.
 Car registrations are generally renewed annually.

 And of course, everyone who drives a car in Victoria needs a valid driver’s licence.
 Here are the exceptions: